 CCS has adopted a General Complaint Policy to address concerns about the Charter School generally or regarding specific employees.
 For complaints regarding harassment or perceived violations of state or federal laws, please refer to the Charter School's Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy and/or the Charter School's Uniform Complaint Procedures.
-For all other complaints, the General Complaint form and accompanying procedures will be available at its Central Office and on the CCS website.
+For all other complaints, the General Complaint form and accompanying procedures will be available at its Central Office and on the CCS website within the CCS Board Policy Manual (Section 40).